felipeleong/8-week-sql-challenge/Case Study #2 - Pizza Runner/C. Ingredient Optimisation.md

 		FROM cte_base cteb
-		WHERE exclusions IS NULL AND extras IS NOT NULL) extras_t JOIN pizza_runner.pizza_recepies_view pv ON pv.topping_id = extras_t.extras::int ),
-cte_exlusion_extras AS (
+		WHERE exclusions IS NULL AND extras IS NOT NULL) extras_t JOIN pizza_runner.pizza_recepies_view pv ON pv.topping_id = extras_t.extras::int --The Subquery is because there is an order with a pizza that has an extra from another recipe ), cte_exlusion_extras AS (
 	SELECT